gvdhoven/node-red-contrib-dutch-weather/README.md

 For all nodes, you'll need to create at least one configuration.
 Drag one of the exposed nodes to your flow and set it up just like all other config nodes.
 After that, you can use the event emitters in your own code.

-## Custom update interval and forcing 'updates'
+## Custom update interval (since 1.3.2)

 By default any node will automatically refresh once on deployment of the flow.
-Since version 1.3.0 there is the possibility to set a custom interval for each node when it should refresh.
-In case you are migrating from a previous version, sane values are set.
-Setting a value of "-1" for the update interval disables updates entirely.
+Since version 1.3.0 there is the possibility to set a custom interval for each node in the config node when it should refresh.
+In case you are migrating from a previous version, you should set values in the config node yourself.
+Entering 0 or a negative value for the update interval disables updates entirely.

+## Manual trigger of updates (since 1.3.2)

-This is usefull in case you want to inject a message when you require an update.
-Send any payload into any of the four nodes to trigger an update of that particular node _and_ reset the update interval (if it was set at all).
+All nodes now have an input.
+This is usefull in case you want to inject a message `{ trigger: true }` when you require an update.

+## Solar events updated once a day (since 1.3.2)

+The solar events are (re)calculated when the flows are (re)deployed and every night at 1AM.

 ## Testing locally